steveukx/readdir.js/README.md

 `ABSOLUTE_PATHS` changes the return value so that each item in the array is an absolute path instead of relative to the path directory.

+`CASELESS_SORT` sort the return array as a case insensitive sort

 `CASE_SORT` sort the return array as a case sensitive sort

-`CASELESS_SORT` sort the return array as a case insensitive sort
+`INCLUDE_DIRECTORIES` include the names of directories in the results returned, including just directories can be done by using the filter `['*/']`, note that directory names will have a trailing slash to identify them from files that have no extension

+`INCLUDE_HIDDEN` includes files in directories that have a `.` prefix, note that this doesn't impact whether files with a `.` prefix are returned (ie: `.gitignore` would be listed, but `.git/*` would not)

+`NON_RECURSIVE` prevents the automatic recursion so only the current directory is scanned

 Examples
 ========